 Evidence & safety

-A practical note on What to know about progress photo lighting before changing a face yoga routine for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.
+A practical note on Routine change check: progress photo lighting for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.

 Direct answer